allegro/allegro.tech/_posts/2016-01-31-Managing-Frontend-in-the-microservices-architecture.md

 Basic traffic analytics is easy to achieve.
 It’s enough to include a tracking script in the page footer.
 When a page is opened by a user, the script reports Page View event.

-What we need is more fine-grained data:
+What we need is fine-grained data:

 * Box View event &mdash; when box is shown in a browser viewport.
 * Box Click event &mdash; when users clicks on a link which navigates him from one box to another